LavirtheWhiolet/gen-text/README.md

     `Nonterminal with arbitrary characters: [:|:]\/!` = expr2 ;

+Trailing ";" can be omitted:

+    nonterminal1 = expr1

+    nonterminal2 = expr2

+    nonterminal3 = expr3

 ### Expressions ###

 You may use the following expressions in the rules' right part: